Speak your heart out. Don’t let your life choices be determined by other’s opinions. Trying to please people will drain your energy.

 Likewise, it’s not difficult to search for instances in your everyday conversations when you want to feel encouraged.

 You know one of those moments when you’re looking for people to tell you that you’re doing fine (without judging your actions).
-You don’t want people to shove technical how-to advice and the practicality of the situation in your face.
+You don’t want people to shove how-to advice and the practicality of the situation in your face.
 It only fuels your frustration.

-- It’s going to be fine,
+- It’s going to be fine.

 There’s nothing wrong with seeking such validation occasionally.

-Evaluating the ‘don’t seek validation’ advice that most self-improvement blogs spit out
+Evaluating the ‘don’t seek validation’ advice that most self-improvement blogs spit out…

 Remember I told you about how you hang out with people sharing similar interests?

-Psychologists call such a group people with a shared identity as an in-group.
+Psychologists call such a group of people with a shared identity as an in-group.
 Occasionally, you might choose to value yourself based on the opinion of your in-group.